 As mentioned, a data warehouse is a collection of data from various sources, reconciled to form a more extensive data warehouse for primary analytical processing to support decisions for multiple stakeholders within the organization.
 The difference between a traditional data warehouse vs a cloud data warehouse is related to the general power of using cloud-based computing.

 Cloud data warehouses allow the organization to:

-- Support Big Data analytics better than typical on-premise solutions
+- Support Big Data analytics better than typical on-premises solutions.

-Organizations can also be creative and use a hybrid solution leveraging the best of on-premise and cloud architectures to support their data warehouse outcomes for various stakeholders.
+Organizations can also be creative and use a hybrid solution leveraging the best of on-premises and cloud architectures to support their data warehouse outcomes for various stakeholders.

 OLAP solutions can be leveraged for either architectural solution.
 OLAP allows multidimensional analysis of data warehouse data, information, and knowledge to support complex modeling and trend analysis of the data warehouse solution.
 Business Intelligence (BI) and decision making across all functional areas in the organization that utilize data warehouses can leverage OLAP for quick, fast, effective, and responsive analytics.

 Success with data warehouse solutions relies on understanding organizational decision needs.
 Each stakeholder should be treated differently since how and when they make decisions varies.
 When possible, enable end-user self-service to make configuration changes in what and how data is accessed with their applications.
 The stakeholders will have to give feedback for ETL processing to make sure the data is understandable and meets their needs.
 Stakeholders and data warehouse support must work together collaboratively and in a coordinated way to manage, evolve and transform the data and the data warehouse into an effective, efficient, and economical solution for the organization.